SNP MPs push for Holyrood election in 2026 to be a 'de facto' independence referendum

 The proposals were first unveiled by Mr Yousaf at the party’s independence convention in June, but received a mixed reception from some of his own parliamentarians.

-The Scotsman revealed last month that backbenchers such as Joanna Cherry MP and Pete Wishart MP wanted to see Mr Yousaf’s policy changed.
+The Scotsman revealed last month that backbenchers such as MPs Joanna Cherry and Pete Wishart wanted to see Mr Yousaf’s policy changed.

-She also calls for a commitment to the holding of a constitutional convention which would take forward such “independence negotiations”.
+She also calls for a commitment to the holding of a constitutional convention that would take forward such “independence negotiations”.

 Comments